wendlers/mpfshell/README.md

 ## General

-    The shall supports TAB completion for commands and file names.
+The shell supports TAB completion for commands and file names.
 So it totally is worth it pressing TAB-TAB every now and then :-)

 ## Shell Usage